sfi0zy/muilessium/README.md

  - Vulnerabilities in dependencies

 ## Contribution
-If you are beginner front-end developer and you want to boost your CV with words like "I participate in the development of the real open source project" - I'll be pleasured to give you a number of easy tasks.
-If you have your own ideas of how to improve the project - just create an issue and we'll discuss them.
+I don't have enough time to work on this project and I'll be glad to see new developers here.
+If you are a beginner front-end developer and you want to boost your CV or you have your own ideas of how to improve the project - take a look on [issues page](https://github.com/sfi0zy/muilessium/issues).

 ## License
 MIT License

 Copyright (c) 2016-2018 Ivan Bogachev <sfi0zy@gmail.com>